jinghuazhao/EWAS-fusion/files/README.md

 *  pheno.R - to generate FUSION.pheno
 * simple.R - simplified code for FUSION.pheno

-Program CpG.sh and CpG.do took great effort, but eventually they are supersed.
+Program CpG.sh and CpG.do took great effort to write, but are eventually supersed.

 * CpG.sh was written to generate the following files